A No-Drama Guide to Hand Building With Clay

 Freshly rolled slabs are a bit on the floppy side.
 Let them sit uncovered for about 20 minutes until they firm up—still damp and workable, but sturdy enough to hold a shape.

-Step 2: Score and Slip
+Score and Slip

 It’s a sacred ritual that will soon sink into your bones and become second nature!